rguest20/MS4-1/README.md

 **Code**

-- [Django](https://flask.palletsprojects.com/en/1.1.x/): Lite Framework in which the app was built.
+- [Django](https://www.djangoproject.com/): Lite Framework in which the app was built.

-- [django-tinymce](https://jquery.com/): Tinymce feature for django websites.
+- [django-tinymce](https://django-tinymce.readthedocs.io/en/latest/): Tinymce feature for django websites.
 Much nicer and more features than a standard textarea.

 **Content**

-- All content was written by the developer, design was performed by Shannon Wright at ExtraMile Communications.
+- All content was written by the developer, design was aided by Shannon Wright at ExtraMile Communications.

 **Media**